 - White chocolate–those candy melting wafers are the best thing to use here because you don’t need to worry about tempering white chocolate.
 I wouldn’t suggest using Wilton Candy Melts as they are manufactured with wheat, but there are several others that aren’t.
 Chocomaker (found at Walmart), Make ‘n Mold (AC Moore), or Merckens (affiliate link)

 It’s So Easy to Make White Chocolate Popcorn

 It’s so simple and easy to make this white chocolate popcorn, even kids can do it!
 These are the simple steps:

-- Pop the popcorn any way you want to, on the stove, in an air popper, or a microwavable bag.
+- Pop the popcorn any way you want to, on the stove, in an air popper, or use a microwavable bag.
 If I use microwave popcorn, I always get salted because I feel it works well for a salty/sweet combo.

 - Remove any unpopped kernels.
 You don’t want to break a tooth!

 - Put the popcorn in a very large bowl followed by any add-ins you’re using.
-M&M’s are the norm, but I also like adding nuts, dried fruit, etc.

 - Melt the chocolate in the microwave as per package instructions.

-White Chocolate Halloween Popcorn
+Sweet and Salty White Chocolate Popcorn

 - 2 bags microwave popcorn (or popped corn totalling about 12 cups)